fogbender/b2b-saaskit/README.md

 yarn dev
 ```

-3. Open http://localhost:3000 in a browser tab - you should see a page titled "Welcome to Prompts with Friends".
+3. Open http://localhost:3000 in a browser tab - you should see a page titled "Welcome to Prompts with Friends"

 4. You'll find detailed configuration instructions on http://localhost:3000/setup.
 Once you're here -

 ![image](https://github.com/fogbender/b2b-saaskit/assets/41166/0e8015de-7453-499a-90af-ec8e6a5ebcb1)

-\- you should be able to have a working copy of _Prompts with Friends_ running on http://localhost:3000/app.
+\- you should be able to have a working copy of _Prompts with Friends_ running on http://localhost:3000/app

 ### Deploy to production

 ### Make changes